Reporting Gambling Winnings (and Losses) on Tax Returns

 Gambling winnings are income, the same as money you make from your job or from renting out half of your two-family house.
 Gambling winnings are just as much income as other somewhat "speculative" earnings you may have, such as commissions on sales (since that's not guaranteed but depends on making the sales) or a holiday bonus (which depends on whether and how much your employer wants to give you).
 As such, it is taxable as any other income.

 Income: The IRS has made this very plain: in their online advice under "Tax Topics: Topic 419, Gambling Income and Loses", the IRS said in no uncertain words that " Gambling winnings are fully taxable and you must report the income on your tax return."
 (The IRS also provides an interactive online 10-minute interview for gamblers; the online assistant takes you through a series of questions and provides answers in claiming winnings (and deducting losses).

 Sometimes the payer (the one paying your winnings; e.g., the casino) must issue you a form (Form W-2G) with your winnings and any withholding for your taxes if your winnings reach certain levels, which vary by type of gambling.
 (The last instruction page of the Form W-2G lists threshold amounts of winnings requiring that the form be issued to you.)
 But even if you do not get a form, you do not get a free pass--you still need to legally report winnings topping over $600.
 As the IRS goes on to say on this subject: "A payer is required to issue you a Form W-2G.pdf, Certain Gambling Winnings, if you receive certain gambling winnings or have any gambling winnings subject to federal income tax withholding.
-You must report all gambling winnings (including lotteries, raffles) on line 21, Schedule 1, Form 1040 as 'Other Income' (line 21), including winnings that aren't reported on a Form W-2G.pdf.
+You must report all gambling winnings (including lotteries, raffles) on line 21, Schedule 1, Form 1040 as 'Other Income') including winnings that aren't reported on a Form W-2G.pdf.
 When you have gambling winnings, you may be required to pay an estimated tax on that additional income.
 For information on withholding on gambling winnings, refer to Publication 505, Tax Withholding and Estimated Tax."